alaskSs/alaskSs/README.md

-- 👋 Hi, I’m @alaskSs
+- 👋 Hi, I’m @alaskSs.
+- ✨ Python, Java, Selenium, Uipath.
-- 👀 I’m interested in debugging
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Angular.
-- 💞️ I’m looking to collaborate on Basic projects
+- 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me @pranjal_alaskss
+- 📫 How to reach me @pranjal_alaskss.

 <!---
 alaskSs/alaskSs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.